-We use instrumental SST data from the Niño 3.4 region [Rayner et al., 2003] (Figure 2a) as a test-case to demonstrate how a probabilistic framework quantifies previously identified changes in 20th century ENSO variability [Trenberth, 1976; Torrence and Compo, 1998].
-We choose a time-domain subset of 1900-2005 CE to temporally match the modern coral climate record from Vanuatu.
-Prior research has often quantified ENSO variability using power spectra [Quinn et al., 1996; Wittenberg, 2009] and the standard deviation of band-pass filtered SSTA [Cobb et al., 2003; 2013; Emile-Geay et al., 2016].
-In this study, we use an alternative statistical approach, involving histograms and PDFs [Trenberth, 1997], which does not require continuous time series to characterize changes in ENSO variability.
-Another advantage of using these techniques is that they eliminate the need to identify discrete ENSO events, an ongoing challenge for paleo-ENSO records due to dating uncertainties [Emile-Geay et al., 2013b; Hereid et al., 2013b; Comboul et al., 2014].
-Instead, we characterize variability based on the distribution of observations over a time interval, an approach analogous to the analysis of individual foraminifera preserved in marine sediment [Thirumalai et al., 2013], albeit with more accurate annual chronology.
+We use instrumental SST data from the Niño 3.4 region [Rayner et al., 2003] (Figure 2a) as a testcase to demonstrate how a probabilistic framework quantifies previously identified changes in 20th century ENSO variability [Trenberth, 1976; Torrence and Compo, 1998].
+We choose a time-

+309 domain subset of 1900-2005 CE to temporally match the modern coral climate record from 310 Vanuatu.
+Prior research has often quantified ENSO variability using power spectra [Quinn et al., 1996; Wittenberg, 2009] and the standard deviation of band-pass filtered SSTA [Cobb et al., 2003; 311 312 2013; Emile-Geay et al., 2016].
+In this study, we use an alternative statistical approach, involving 313 histograms and PDFs [Trenberth, 1997], which does not require continuous time series to 314 characterize changes in ENSO variability.
+Another advantage of using these techniques is that they 315 eliminate the need to identify discrete ENSO events, an ongoing challenge for paleo-ENSO records 316 due to dating uncertainties [Emile-Geay et al., 2013b; Hereid et al., 2013b; Comboul et al., 2014].
+317 Instead, we characterize variability based on the distribution of observations over a time interval, 318 an approach analogous to the analysis of individual foraminifera preserved in marine sediment 319 [Thirumalai et al., 2013], albeit with more accurate annual chronology.
+The technique of looking at changes in ENSO over windows in the past has also been previously employed using corals of 320 321 Holocene ages from the central Pacific [Cobb et al., 2013].

 The time series (Figure 2a) and histogram (Figure 2b) of Niño 3.4 monthly SST values [Rayner et al., 2003] include the total variability in the SST record, including annual, interannual, as well as decadal and longer timescales.
 We note that for shorter records, linear or non-linear detrending could be used in lieu of a high-pass filter to isolate interannual (sub-decadal) variability.
-SSTs in the Niño 3.4 region document interdecadal variability in both the frequency and magnitude of ENSO events during the instrumental record, with an increase of extreme events over the last 40 years [Trenberth and Hoar, 1996].
+SSTs in the Niño 3.4 region document interdecadal variability in both the frequency and magnitude of ENSO events during the instrumental record, with an increase of extreme events over the last 40 years [Trenberth and Hoar, 1996; Cai et al., 2014; 2015].
 For example, the 1982-83 and 1997-98 El Niño events (Figure 2c) are two out of the three most extreme ENSO events on record [Santoso et al., 2017].
-We quantify changes in ENSO variability during the 20^{th} century using two statistical metrics computed in moving windows (Figure 2e).
-Both the \pm 2 standard deviation range (\pm 2 σ) (Figure 2e, dashed line) as well as the difference between the 2.5 (p{2.5}) and 97.5 (p{97.5}) percentiles (Figure 2e, solid line) show lower values during the early 20^{th} century, and higher values during the late 20^{th} century that correspond with changes in the magnitude and/or frequency of ENSO events, i.e. a change in ENSO variability.
-We note that if the data are normally distributed (Gaussian), the p{2.5} to p{97.5} interpercentile range is approximately equal to the \pm 2 standard deviation range.
+We quantify changes in ENSO variability during the 20th century using two statistical metrics computed in moving windows [Okumura et al., 2017] (Figure 2e).
+Both the $\pm$ 2 standard deviation range ( $\pm 2\sigma$ ) (Figure 2e, dashed line) as well as the difference between the 2.5 (p2.5) and 97.5 (p97.5) percentiles (Figure 2e, solid line) show lower values during the early 20th century, and higher values during the late 20th century that correspond with changes in the magnitude and/or frequency of ENSO events, i.e. a change in ENSO variability.
+We note that if the data are normally distributed (Gaussian), the $p{2.5}$ to $p{97.5}$ interpercentile range is approximately equal to the $\pm 2$ standard deviation range.